SuperJohan64/D2R-AHK-Runner/README.md

 On your keyboard press `CRTL + B` at the same time.

 This will trigger a Batch and Powershell script that zip's all of your D2R single player characters and saves it in a Backup folder located in the same directory as these scripts.

+### Reload AutoHotKeyScript

+On your keyboard press `CRTL + R` at the same time.

+This will reload the AutoHotKey script.